paduagroup/fftool/README.md

     the force field.

 2. Use the `fftool.py` script to create `.xyz` files with atomic coordinates for the components of your system, plus an input file for `packmol`.
 For help type `fftool.py -h`.
-To build a simulation box with 40 ethanol and 300 water molecules and a density of 38.0 mol/L
+For example, to build a simulation box with 40 ethanol and 300 water molecules and a density of 38.0 mol/L do:
-   do:

         fftool.py 40 ethanol.zmat 300 spce.zmat -r 38.0